TikTok CEO grilled by skeptical lawmakers on safety, content - KESQ

 Chew responded that it depends on the laws of the country where the app is operating.
 He said the company has about 40,000 moderators that track harmful content and an algorithm that flags material.

-Wealth management firm Wedbush described the hearing as a “disaster” for TikTok that made a ban more likely if the social media platform doesn’t separate from its Chinese parent.
+Wealth management firm Wedbush described the hearing as a “disaster” for TikTok that made a ban more likely if it doesn’t separate from its Chinese parent.
 Emile El Nems, an analyst at Moody’s Investors Service, said a ban would benefit TikTok rivals YouTube, Instagram and Snap, “likely resulting in higher revenue share of the total advertising wallet.”

 As of October, all new U.S. user data was being stored inside the country.
 The company started deleting all historic U.S. user data from non-Oracle servers this month, in a process expected to be completed this year, Chew said.